 Focus on the long term

-With changing tax rules and tighter regulations being introduced for buy-to-let landlords, it’s vital to think carefully about the type of investment you want to make.
-Properties can offer both asset growth through rising house prices and an income from rents – although neither of these can be guaranteed; values can fall and any rent might be exceeded by outgoings.
+With changing tax rules and tighter regulations introduced for buy-to-let landlords.
+It’s vital to think carefully about the type of investment you want to make.
+Properties can offer both asset growth through rising house prices and an income from rents – although neither of these can be guaranteed; values can fall and any rent might exceed outgoings.

 Another point to consider is your own level of involvement.
 Managing a property with multiple individual tenants or a large portfolio of separate properties takes time and involves lots of paperwork.

 If you’re thinking about investing in buy-to-let, bear in mind that it’s a relatively high-risk and illiquid investment.
-Also remember that, just as tax rules are changing now, they could change again in future and their effect on you will depend on your circumstances – which can also change.
+Also remember that, just as tax rules are changing now.
+They could change again in the future and their effect on you will depend on your circumstances – which can also change.

 ( courtesy – Barclays )